 The DH61 accommodated 6 to 8 passengers in a glazed and enclosed cabin in the centre of the fuselage, with the pilot seated in an open cockpit to the rear.

 The 2nd and 3rd aircraft (G-CAJT & G-CAPG) were tested at Rochester from June 1928 on Shorts-built floats to evaluate their seaplane operational capability.
 These aircraft were intended to carry fire fighters in Canada to remote river and lake locations close to the scene of forest fires.

 A total of nine De Havilland DH61 aircraft were built, seven of which were exported to Australia or Canada.

-One aircraft (G-AUJB Apollo) was notably used during the first Australia to England Air Mail Service, flying 17 bags of mail from Brisbane to Darwin on 25th April 1931 and then for onward transfer to ‘Southern Cross’ (a Fokker F.VIIb tri-motor) flown by Charles Kingsford Smith.
+However one aircraft (G-AUJB / VH-UJB Apollo) was notably used during the first Australia to England Air Mail Service, flying 17 bags of mail from Brisbane to Darwin on 25th April 1931 and then for onward transfer to ‘Southern Cross’ (a Fokker F.VIIb tri-motor) flown by Charles Kingsford Smith.

 The De Havilland DH61 was retired from Qantas service in 1935 due to the unreliability of their Bristol Jupiter XI engines.

-The final DH61 G-CARD was also exported to Canada, where it is believed to have been extensively modified to fit a Pratt & Whitney Hornet engine, being re-registered as CF-OAK.
-At a later date, G-CAPG was modified to a similar standard.
+The final DH61 (G-CARD) was also exported to Canada, where it is believed to have been extensively modified to fit a Pratt & Whitney Hornet engine, being re-registered (CF-OAK).
+At a later date, another (G-CAPG) was modified to a similar standard.